 Tie Luo Han - 2014 Zheng Yan Wuyi Oolong Loose Leaf Tea

-The flavor is like a smokey and peppery dark chocolate with ripe fruits.
+The flavor is smokey, minerally and peppery with ripe fruits.
 It is highly complex with many nuances to explore.
 The minerals from the rocks in which it grew are apparent.
 The aftertaste lingers for several minutes.

-A tea of exceptional quality, our 2014 Zheng Yan Tie Luo Han oolong rock tea will steep at least 8 times, up to 15.
+A tea of exceptional quality, our 2014 Zheng Yan Tie Luo Han oolong rock tea will give strong, clear brews for at least 8 steeps, up to 15.

 Suggested Additives: None.